-Alexandra Marschan-Claude joins the Institut finlandais team for the creation of Café Maa (“earth”), the institute’s new café that will open to the public on 26 April 2022.
+Alexandra Marschan-Claude has joined the Institut finlandais team for the creation of Café Maa (“earth”), the institute’s new café that opened to the public on 26 April 2022.
 Finnish and of slav origin, Alexandra has been living in Paris for thirty years and revisits traditional Finnish recipes, rich from her encounters and travels.

 Located in the heart of Paris, Café Maa is a modern meeting place and the ideal spot to discover Finnish and Nordic gastronomy.
 The name Maa means earth in Finnish.
 It symbolises the importance of nature as well as our close and humble relationship to the earth.
 Alexandra Marshan-Claude’s cuisine embodies this philosophy up to the creation of recipes and the choice of local and seasonal products.

 We took a moment to chat with Alexandra about her background, her inspirations and her motivations for the new café.